High-Protein Loaded Baked Sweet Potato (Breakfast)

 How to Make My Protein Baked Sweet Potato Breakfast Recipe

-Preheat your oven to 400°F and line a baking sheet with parchment paper.
-Place sweet potatoes flesh-side-down on the baking sheet and bake for 30-40 minutes or until fork tender.
+Preheat the oven to 400°F and line a baking sheet with parchment paper.
+Place the sweet potato halves cut-side down and bake for 30 to 40 minutes, until a fork slides easily through the center.

 One sweet potato sliced in half.